This post may contain affiliate links. Read our disclosure policy here.

 Place snacks like fruit, veggies, and protein in separate compartments or containers, so the sandwich bread doesn’t absorb excess moisture.

-Having a compartmentalized lunch container is extremely helpful for packing a variety of wet and dry ingredients under ONE lid.
+Having a sturdy compartmentalized lunch container is extremely helpful for keeping sandwiches from getting flattened in the lunch bag while packing a variety of wet and dry ingredients under one lid.
 Check out my favorite container options in this post.

 Tasty Peanut Butter Banana Sandwich